stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 an hour later the rain stopped, and in fifteen minutes more the street-lights sprang on again, sending the weary, bedraggled watchers relievedly back to their homes.

-  The next day&rsquo;s papers gave these matters minor mention in connexion with the general storm reports.
+  The next day's papers gave these matters minor mention in connexion with the general storm reports.
 It seems that the great lightning flash and deafening explosion which followed the Federal Hill occurrence were even more tremendous farther east, where a burst of the singular foetor was likewise noticed.
 The phenomenon was most marked over College Hill,